kriegaex/SpringAnnotationUtils/README.md

 * deactivate the Maven Shade minimiser in your POM as it is no longer needed (instead of `<phase>package</phase>` you can just use `<phase>none</phase>`),
 * deactivate the maven dependency on the original JAR because we want to find out if the project still compiles without it.
-If it does not, maybe you forgot to take care of the `filename not matched` stuff mentiones above.
+If it does not, maybe you forgot to take care of the `filename not matched` stuff mentioned above.
 Go double-check until the project compiles.

 If after that you want to do some clean-up work in the source files in order to remove unneeded functionality and maybe